eric-fey-hus/hus_CancerSurvialCohortDiagnostics/README.md

 ## This is a fork (eric-fey-hus/hus_CancerSurvivalCohortDiagnistics) for HUS use in Acamedic.

+Hus specific instructions:
+ - When working in Acamedic, *leave the main branch unchanged*.
+This is very important!
+Otherwise the sync breaks.
+ - The "main" branch to use in Acamedic is "acamedic"

 ## R version
 1) You must have R version 4.2.X to run this study script.
 If you have R versions 4.3.X or higher this script will not work so please downgrade your R version